SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

 </figcaption>
 </figure>

-We are in this course going to use `DVC` provided by [iterative.ai](https://iterative.ai/) as they also provide tools for automatizing machine learning, which we are going to focus on later.
+We are in this course going to use `DVC` provided by [iterative.ai](https://iterative.ai/), as they also provide tools for automating machine learning, which we are going to focus on later.

 ## DVC: What is it?